Sound Wall with Mouth Photos

 ❤️ Deepen your students understand of sounds by organizing them onto a sound wall.
 Each of the 44 phonemes has a mouth formation and sound spelling card with keyword picture.

-Grab this as part of a bundle here:
+Get this resource as part of a bundle too:

 ~ Does this have Q & X?
 This file does include combo sounds – q and x per request and some programs have these sounds on their sound walls while others do not.